ramsudharsan/motoxtract/README.md

 dumping partition 4 (      sbl1), starting offset in file 0x0011E400

 dumping partition 5 (      sbl1), starting offset in file 0x0015FC00

-I have attached a precompiled object code on this git repo.
-You can skip Step 1 if you are using it.